google-research/big_vision/README.md

 gcloud compute tpus tpu-vm ssh $NAME --zone=$ZONE --worker=all --command "TFDS_DATA_DIR=gs://$GS_BUCKET_NAME/tensorflow_datasets bash big_vision/run_tpu.sh big_vision.train --config big_vision/configs/transfer.py:model=vit-i21k-augreg-b/32,dataset=cifar10,crop=resmall_crop --workdir gs://$GS_BUCKET_NAME/big_vision/workdir/`date '+%m-%d_%H%M'` --config.lr=0.03"
 ```

-## Checkpointing on cloud

-In the past, we recommended writing checkpoints to a Google Cloud Bucket.
-With the latest update, this is very slow because of technical issues with the checkpointing format.
-We are working on a solution, but in the meantime, we have updated our instructions to write checkpoints to a local folder on the TPU machine.
-Don't forget to copy useful checkpoints elsewhere after training.

 ## Run the train script on TPU VMs

 To train your own big_vision models on a large dataset,